 - On-Site and Table Shiatsu

-- developing your question and counselling skills
+- Developing your questioning and counselling skills

 - Food and Health (to enhance your treatment with recommendations)